 Career Opportunities for Data Scientists in Rhode Island with Advanced Degrees

-Rhode Island offers numerous opportunities for employment as a highly trained data scientist in the private and public sectors.
+Rhode Island offers no shortage of opportunities for employment as a highly trained data scientist in the private and public sectors.
 The dominant industries of healthcare, financial services, education, advanced manufacturing, and defense all rely heavily on data manipulation and analysis for their success.

 In addition to its numerous start-up companies, Rhode Island is home to the financial powerhouse Fidelity Investments, which has its Customer Knowledge & Strategic Insights division in Smithfield.
 Part of this division includes the company’s Advanced Analytics & Data Science group, which employs data scientists with a passion for machine learning and predictive modeling.

 Upon graduating with a master’s degree, students will have the opportunity to apply their academic training to real-world problems and solutions in Rhode Island’s public or private sectors.
-Shown below are job listings for data science positions in Rhode Island that were compiled in February 2016.
 The information on these jobs is presented solely to illustrate the variety of data science positions available in Rhode Island and should not be construed as current job offers or an assurance of employment.

 Senior Manager of Data Science & Innovation with CVS Health in Woonsocket – This individual must have a strong knowledge of big data systems such as Hadoop, Aster, Tableau, and SAS and will direct a team of one to two data scientists.
 The end goal of this position is to use big data analytics tools to enhance customer loyalty and growth.
 Required qualifications include 5+ years of experience in customer behavior analytics, marketing research, database marketing, or customer analysis and insight development.
 In addition, the candidate must have 3+ years of analytic leadership experience/team management.
 CVS prefers candidates with a master’s, MBA, or PhD.

-Data Scientist for Utilidata in Providence – The successful candidate will be proficient in the art of stochastic time series analysis and the modeling, estimation, and ID of stochastic systems to address cyber security challenges in the electric grid.
+Data Scientist for Utilidata in Providence – Candidates must be proficient in the art of stochastic time series analysis and the modeling, estimation, and ID of stochastic systems to address cyber security challenges in the electric grid.
 Requirements include advanced expertise in Matlab and 7+ years of experience in modern control theory, state space representation, system identification, subspace ID, blind ID and source separation.
 In addition, the individual must be able to develop models and algorithms and have experience in the analysis of complex datasets.
-A master’s is a requirement for this job with relevant coursework in statistics preferred.
+A master’s is a requirement for this job with relevant coursework in statistics preferred.<!- mfunc feat_school ->